tompreston/python-lirc/README.md

 =======

-You'll need to have [lirc configured](http://www.lirc.org/html/configure.html) and you may need to install cython (`aptitude install cython gcc`):
+You'll need to have [lirc configured](http://www.lirc.org/html/configure.html) and installed and you may also need to install cython.
+Run this to be sure:

+    $ sudo aptitude install liblircclient-dev cython gcc

 Download, compile and install for Python 3 and 2.